robertbraeutigam/scan/README.md

 * Command Id (variable length integer)
 * Maximum Rate (variable length integer)

-Same as the maximum rate specified in STREAM DATA message.
+Same as the maximum rate specified in STREAM DATA message, i.e. a millisecond value of time between subsequent requests.
 The Controlled indicates at which rate this command can be invoked.
 The Controller must honor this rate and never invoke the command more frequently than given.